Radio Boulevard

 For the cabinet, I've had pretty good luck just shooting over lightly sanded and very clean original paint with the VHT wrinkle finish and then giving it the heat treatment.
 You might have to paint one side at a time depending on your heat lamps.
 I usually do one side at a time because I have better control of the wrinkle process that way.
 I also use a handheld heat gun to apply heat to corners and edges that the lamps don't heat enough.
 I have stripped the cabinets and wrinkle finished and I suppose they look slightly better but it's very hard to tell whether a repainted cabinet has been stripped or just painted over.

 What about the Signal Corps acceptance stamps? - Without a doubt, the repainted BC-348 looks incomplete without the orange Signal Corps acceptance stamps.
-What I do is first make full scale drawings of what the typical acceptance stamp looks like.
+What I did was to first make full scale drawings of what the typical acceptance stamp looks like.
 This will have the square boarder with "SC" at the top, a random number that was the inspector's identification and then an "A" at the bottom.
-Also, make another scale drawing of the "M1" stamp that is on 90% of the BC-348s (MWO for Lo-Z audio output.)
-I then take the scale drawings to a stationary office supply type store that makes rubber stamps.
+Also, I made another scale drawing of the "M1" stamp that is on 90% of the BC-348s (MWO for Lo-Z audio output.)
+I then took the scale drawings to a stationary office supply type store that makes rubber stamps.
 It costs about $15 to $20 per stamp.
 Usually the square boarder on the "SC" stamp costs a little more but you "gotta have it."
-Once you get the rubber stamps, now you can apply your own acceptance stamps on any of your repainted AAF gear.
+Once you have the rubber stamps, now you can apply your own acceptance stamps on any of your repainted AAF gear.
 I use Artist's Acrylic to mix up the proper orange color and use water to thin the paint to a very wet mix.
 I then soak a cloth pad with the orange paint to create an "ink pad."
 Be sure to practice on some scrap pieces for a while.
 Also, be sure to have the stamp "runny looking" and be sure to remember - none of the original stampings were straight.
 After all, the inspectors were just stamping gear they had tested or accepted - it wasn't anything special to them.
 The "M1" stamp is usually a lighter, almost yellow-orange color ink and done the same way as the "SC" stamp.
 In fact, the "M1" stamps are usually even "runnier" looking.
 The "sloppier" the stampings looks, the more original they look.

 Take a look at BC-348-Q SN 11227 above.
 This BC-348 has been repainted as described in this section (with the exception that I used Krylon BWF paint instead of VHT.)
 Also, the Signal Corps acceptance stamps are made with reproduction stamps.
 Overall, the impression of SN 11227 is that it is an excellent condition, original BC-348.
 This is the effect we want to achieve in our restorations.